rabeshi/eaamo-website/content/virtual_venue/_index.md

 ## Accessing the Online Conference

-Our online [conference platform](https://app.hopin.com/events/acm-eaamo-22) will be open for two weeks, starting around October 3.
+Our online [conference platform](https://app.hopin.com/events/acm-eaamo-22) will be open for two weeks, starting on October 4.
 Recorded content will be available for six months after the conference.
 Please familiarize yourself with it before things get going!
 And let us know if you have any questions about how to use it.
+We would like to thank the [FAccT'22 Organizing team](https://facctconference.org/2022/committees.html) for their support and guidance in using the Hopin platform.
+The following guidelines on using Hopin are adapted from the [FAccT'22 virtual venue guidelines](https://docs.google.com/document/d/1T_GtfZnqiLtJlTISp0m2WcISnAsnIgK1JHJIFyzk_l8/edit#heading=h.7p93vkxmqhhw).

 ### Registering with Hopin